curtischong/crowdmark-downloader/README.md

 Install Selenium (the browser automation tool to click on links and download images robotically) `pip3 install -r requirements.txt`

+Note: Selenium is a dependency and is kinda big.
+So you should probably make a python virtual env, source the virtual env, then install it (so you can easily delete all the dependencies when you're done)
+1) `python3 -m venv ./venv`
+2) `source venv/bin/activate`
+3) `pip3 install -r requirements.txt`

 ### Usage

 1) Run the script using this command `python3 download.py`.